A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 If not treated in time, the infection can spread and lead to more serious problems such as bone infection.

-How long does a paronychia last?
+How long does a nail wall infection last?

 Improvement usually begins after a few days of treatment, but complete healing may take several weeks depending on the severity of the infection.